comp1100/comp1100.github.io/_sources/intro.md

 You may be thinking: but I don't want to run my own startup company -- why should I learn about innovation?

-I believe that *everyone* should learn what innovation is, what innovation is *not*, how people innovate, and how to make innovative ideas into reality.
+I believe that *everyone* should learn what innovation is, what innovation is *not*, how people innovate, and how to turn innovative ideas into reality.

 Further, innovation is *not* the same an entrepreneurship.
 Entrepreneurship is about setting up businesses.
 Innovation is about creating value.
 They are clearly related -- a business will not be successful if it doesn't bring value to people.
 However, all of us can be innovative in our work, whether we run a startup, lead a research lab (like me), work in a large organisation, or even just at home.